cassiano/regexps/README.md

+# Regular Expression Engine

-# This toy, personal project, uses Parser Combinators and an NFA (Non-deterministic Finite Automatum) to parse and evaluate regular expressions against a given string.
-The NFA implementation is based on this article from Ken Thompson: https://dl.acm.org/doi/epdf/10.1145/363347.363387
+## This personal project uses Parser Combinators and an NFA (Non-deterministic Finite Automatum) to parse and evaluate regular expressions against a given string.
+The NFA implementation is based on this article by Ken Thompson: https://dl.acm.org/doi/epdf/10.1145/363347.363387

 ## Please install Deno (https://docs.deno.com/runtime/manual/getting_started/installation) before using it.